arktypeio/arktype/CONTRIBUTING.md

 We use a [rush](https://rushjs.io) monorepo to manage our packages.
 You might want to make changes to one or more of them depending on the goals of your contribution.
 Take a look at any of them individually to learn more:

--   [@re-do/utils](pkgs/utils): Browser-friendly utiltiies and types
+-   [@re-/model](pkgs/model): Beautiful types from IDE to runtime 🧬
+-   [@re-/assert](pkgs/assert): Seamless testing for types and code ✅
--   [@re-do/node](pkgs/node): Utilities, configs, scripts, and devtools for Node
+-   [@re-/tools](pkgs/tools): Utilities, scripts, and configs for this repo 🧰
+-   [@re-/docs](pkgs/docs): Documentation for this repo 📚

 ## Project

-Our current and planned work can always be found [here](https://github.com/re-do/dev/projects/1).
+Our current and planned work can always be found [here](https://github.com/re-do/re-po/projects/1).
 If you want to contribute but aren't sure where to get started, see if any of the issues in our backlog sound interesting!
 Not all are well-documented, so it usually makes sense to comment on the issue with any questions you may have before you start coding.

 ## License

-By contributing your code to the re-do/dev GitHub repository, you agree to license your contribution under the MIT license.
+By contributing your code to the re-do/re-po GitHub repository, you agree to license your contribution under the MIT license.

 ### Attribution note